 - Students who have educational backgrounds that put them at a disadvantage

 - Students who are members of under-represented minority groups

 All students are encouraged to apply for the program.
 If you don't meet the above criteria but would like to apply for other reasons, please indicate your reasons in writing on the application form.
 We will carefully evaluate all applications to the program.
 A number of scholarships are available to offset living expenses during the four-week session.
 The program itself is free.
-The program will run from June 24 through July 24, 2013.
+The program will be offered in the summer of 2014.

 YouTube blocked?
 View the video here